CALCURSE - text-based organizer

 calcurse messages and documentation.

-any help in getting
+Note: Any help in getting

 internationalized would be very welcomed, but before